deepakydv25/cointrail/README.md

 ﻿# 💰 CoinTrail

-**A clean, self-hosted personal expense tracker** — register, log in, log expenses, categorize spending, and watch your dashboard update in real time.
+A personal expense tracker for everyday spending — sign up, log in, add expenses, categorize them, and watch your dashboard update in real time.

 Built with Spring Boot, React, TypeScript, PostgreSQL, and Docker.